Santhosh-Ilaiyaraja/fitness-website/README.md

-# Emerge Nutrition - App Landing Page
+# NutriTrack - App Landing Page

-A modern, responsive landing page for the Emerge Nutrition mobile app, featuring AI-powered food scanning and nutrition tracking.
+A modern, responsive landing page for the NutriTrack mobile app, featuring AI-powered food scanning and nutrition tracking.
 Built with HTML, CSS, and JavaScript using a MyFitnessPal-inspired color scheme.

 ## 🎨 Color Scheme